Beatrice d'Este: The fraternal bond

-With her brothers she always maintained excellent relations, especially she showed affection towards Ferrante, with whom she had grown up in Naples, and towards Alfonso, who came several times to visit her in Milan.
-With her sister Isabella the relationship was already more complicated because, although the two felt a sincere affection for each other, for a certain period they moved away because of the envy of Isabella, who already from the very day of the wedding began to nourish mixed feelings towards Beatrice, to whom she envied both the lucky marriage, both the enormous wealth, and, above all, the two sons in perfect health born a short distance from each other, while she tried for years in vain to procreate an heir to her husband Francesco.
-However, over time the envy subsided, and then dissolved completely at the premature death of her sister, an event for which Isabella showed a deep and sincere pain.
+With her brothers she always maintained excellent relations, she especially showed affection towards Ferrante, with whom she had grown up in Naples, and towards Alfonso, who came several times to visit her in Milan.
+With her sister Isabella the relationship was more complicated because, although the two felt a sincere affection for each other, Isabella began to hold mixed feelings towards Beatrice.
+Isabella envied her sister's lucky marriage, enormous wealth, and, above all, the two sons in perfect health born in quick succession while she tried for years in vain to create an heir with her husband Francesco.
+However, over time the envy subsided and then dissolved completely at the premature death of her sister, an event for which Isabella showed a deep and sincere pain.

-The two sisters were however very different, although sharing the same ambitions, in fact unlike Isabella, who nuded resentment towards her daughters for being born females and poured the blame on her husband Francesco (who was instead very proud of his daughters), Beatrice was, despite her young age, a wife and an exemplary mother, loved her children very much and dedicated to them many attentions of which are witnesses the tender letters sent to her mother Eleonora in which she described the good health and growth of the little Ercole.
+The two sisters were however very different.
+In fact unlike Isabella, who felt resentment towards her daughters for being born female and placed the blame for their sex on her husband Francesco (who was in contrast very proud of his daughters), Beatrice was an exemplary and devoted mother, as shown in the tender letters sent to her mother Eleonora in which she described the good health and growth of the little Ercole.